PatrickTrentin88/wcet_omt/README.md

 Here, `optimathsat_0` and `optimathsat_2_dl_1` are compilation **targets**, scroll this file to get for more information.

-This will result in the following *folder structure* being created:
+As the experiment runs, the following *folder structure* is added to the file-system:

     wcet_omt
     |--stats